Goodbye to Love

 "Goodbye to Love" is a song composed by Richard Carpenter and John Bettis.
 It was released by the Carpenters in 1972.
 On the Close to You: Remembering The Carpenters documentary, guest guitarist Tony Peluso stated that this was one of the first power ballads, if not the first, to have a fuzz guitar solo.
 "Goodbye to Love" was the first Carpenters hit written by Richard Carpenter and John Bettis.

 Background

-While visiting London, Richard Carpenter watched a 1940 Bing Crosby film on The Late Movie called Rhythm on the River.
+While visiting London, Richard Carpenter watched a 1940 Bing Crosby film called Rhythm on the River.
 The Carpenters noticed that the characters kept referring to the struggling songwriter's greatest composition, "Goodbye to Love".
 Carpenter said, "You never hear it in the movie, they just keep referring to it", and he thought it was a good title for a song.
 He immediately envisioned the tune and lyrics, starting with:

 I'll say goodbye to love.

 No one ever cared if I should live or die.